 Reviewing the Penalties for a Stalking Conviction

-There are a number of possible penalties for a stalking conviction in California.
+There are several possible penalties for a stalking conviction in California.
 Individuals may face different penalties based on their prior criminal history.
-An individual with no previous arrests for stalking, who is not subject to any court orders, could face:
+An individual with no previous arrests for stalking, who is not subject to any court orders, could face jail time of up to one year and fines of up to $1,000.

-These penalties increase if an individual was subject to an injunction, restraining order, or court order related to stalking.
+These penalties increase if an individual is subject to an injunction, restraining order, or court order related to stalking.
 Penalties may also be harsher if an individual was previously convicted of:

 Focusing on Legal Defenses for Stalking in California